lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.13.4
+- Haakonish can no longer research standard gravitic weapons (their racial weapons are better)
+- Fixed access to gravitic mines & distortion fields from Haakonish racial tech
+- Fixed Armor Plating+ to have a research cost
+- Fixed Mortalen torpedo tech costs (they were at least double what they should have been t4 and up)
+- Added missing scanner values for Advanced Target Tracking, Multilock Sensors, and Fleet Targeting Sensors

 ### v1.13.3
 - Fixed Central Espionage Agency planetary facility can now be built